 FLIGHT & OTHER TRAVEL DELAY & CANCELLATION

 There is no guarantee that flights, trains or ferries will depart at the time specified, and Historical Trips does not have any liability to you for any delay.
 In the event of a delay or cancellation at your point of departure, the airline is responsible for providing assistance (Denied Boarding Regulations -(see clause 18 below).
 In this situation, where you have booked your flights with us, we will endeavour to provide you with as much information and general assistance as we are able to in the circumstances.
 However, please bear in mind that we will be reliant on the airline concerned for information and this can be limited and/or take time to obtain.
 Depending on your location and the means available for communication with you, it can also be difficult to get information through to you quickly.
 The following is a general summary of the position where you have booked your flights with Historical Trips depending on when a flight delay or cancellation occurs.
 A similar situation will apply where delay or cancellation affects other forms of transport.
 1. If you have yet to depart the UK on your holiday, we would continue with our plans until the flight is cancelled with no suitable alternative flight being offered by the airline.
 At that point, if we considered it impossible to find a reasonable alternative form of transport, we would cancel the holiday and refund you all holiday payments.
 Please also see clause 6 above.
 2. If you suffer a significant delay in returning home from a tour because your scheduled flight is delayed or cancelled, we will take all reasonable steps to ensure, that you are accommodated overnight and will pay (if the airline does not) for the first night and supper of your extra stay.
 Please remember though that the airline will usually be responsible for arranging this accommodation.
 Accommodation depends on local availability and the expected length of any delay.
 Where necessary, we would also rebook you, or offer to rebook you, onto the next available flight with the airline on the same fare basis as the original package (usually economy class).
 3. Where any delay in returning home lasts for longer than 24 hours, the airline should continue to meet your accommodation and reasonable meal expenses.
 This will be the case where the airline is an EU carrier or was due to depart from an EU airport.
 They may, however, require you to stay at the accommodation and take the meal arrangements they provide.
 We regret we cannot meet such expenses where the airline does not do so, or where you choose not to accept the arrangements offered.
 4. In exceptional circumstances, there may be such a lengthy delay in securing a return flight to the UK that it may be appropriate to consider alternative means of returning home.
 This will, however, depend on a number of factors including your location at the time and the practical viability of different arrangements including availability and travel time.
 For many overseas destinations, the only practical option will be a flight even where this involves a considerable wait.
-5. Should either individuals or the whole party wish to find a way to return earlier at their own expense, either by rebooking on an upgrade with the airline or by organising overland travel or in any other fashion, Andante Travels and/or its local agents will provide whatever assistance it reasonably can in the prevailing circumstances.
+5. Should either individuals or the whole party wish to find a way to return earlier at their own expense, either by rebooking on an upgrade with the airline or by organising overland travel or in any other fashion, Historical Trips and/or its local agents will provide whatever assistance it reasonably can in the prevailing circumstances.
 All expenses involved in doing so will be your responsibility.

 DENIED BOARDING REGULATIONS